kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 ## Versioning

-Versioning of these resources is required to ensure the eventual `VirtualMachineInstance` created when starting a `VirtualMachine` does not change between restarts if any referenced instancetype or set of preferences are updated during the lifetime of the `VirtualMachine`.
+Versioning of these resources is required to ensure the eventual `VirtualMachineInstance` created when starting a `VirtualMachine` does not change between restarts if any referenced instance type or set of preferences are updated during the lifetime of the `VirtualMachine`.

 This is currently achieved by using [ControllerRevision](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/controller-revision-v1/) to retain a copy of the [`VirtualMachineInstancetype`](https://kubevirt.io/api-reference/main/definitions.html#_v1alpha2_virtualmachineinstancetype) or [`VirtualMachinePreference`](https://kubevirt.io/api-reference/main/definitions.html#_v1alpha2_virtualmachinepreference) at the time the [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) is created.
 A reference to these [ControllerRevisions](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/controller-revision-v1/) are then retained in the VirtualMachineInstancetypeMatcher and VirtualMachinePreferenceMatcher within the [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) for future use.